devlemire/node-auth-afternoon/README.md

 <br />

 Let's begin by opening `index.js`.
 After `passport.use( strategy )` let's add `passport.serializeUser` and `passport.deserializeUser`.
 These methods get called after a successful login and before the success redirect.
-According to the passport documentation, you use `serializeUser` to pick what properties you want from the return `user` object and you use `deserializeUser` to execute any necessary logic on the new version of the user object.
-By new version of user object, I mean that when you call `done(null, {})` in `serializeUser` the value of that object then becomes the value of the `obj` parameter in `deserializeUser`.
+According to the passport documentation, you use `serializeUser` to pick what properties you want from the returned `user` object and you use `deserializeUser` to execute any necessary logic on the new version of the `user` object.
+By new version of the `user` object, I mean that when you call `done(null, {})` in `serializeUser` the value of that object then becomes the value of the `obj` parameter in `deserializeUser`.

 ```js
 passport.serializeUser( (user, done) => {